microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/02-cloud-agent-pr-review/cloud-agent-pr-review.md

 ### Prompt(s) 💬

 ********
-This great but each product entry also needs a category drop down list.
+"This great but each product entry also needs a category drop down list.
 Create a drop down list with the following fields and also show this on each product entry.

 - Electrical
 - Garden & Outdoor